 An international team of scientists created the world’s first hybrid crystalline/amorphous material that is hard enough to indent diamonds.
 Using a diamond anvil cell, the scientists squeezed a mixture of soccer-ball-shaped carbon-60 molecules (“buckyballs”) and a xylene solvent to pressures up to 600,000 times atmospheric pressure.

-Washington, D.C. — A team of scientists led by Carnegie’s Lin Wang has observed a new form of very hard carbon clusters, which are unusual in their mix of crystalline and disordered structure.
+A team of scientists led by Carnegie’s Lin Wang has observed a new form of very hard carbon clusters, which are unusual in their mix of crystalline and disordered structure.
 The material is capable of indenting diamond.
 This finding has potential applications for a range of mechanical, electronic, and electrochemical uses.
-The work is published in Science on August 17.
+The work is published in the journal Science on August 17.

 Carbon is the fourth-most-abundant element in the universe and takes on a wide variety of forms—the honeycomb-like graphene, the pencil “lead” graphite, diamond, cylindrically structured nanotubes, and hollow spheres called fullerenes.